Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 Toll-free calling may seem antiquated in an era of cheap unlimited calling plans.
 We tend to think of today’s phones as pocket computers meant to be tapped and swiped to communicate via text message rather than making a voice call.

-Toll-free calling is still mission critical to a majority of businesses, including:
+Toll-free calling is still mission-critical to a majority of businesses, including:

 • IT or contact center managers in charge of routing thousands of incoming and outgoing calls daily for internal and external customers